Dear PBIS Rewards –

 Teacher Buy-In Makes the Difference

 At the heart of a PBIS system is a belief that the system will help all students behave and learn.
 Teacher buy-in is critical for PBIS to work.
-PBIS Rewards was developed to make implementation and administration of a PBIS program easier for all involved.
+PBIS Rewards was developed to make implementation and administration of a PBIS initiative easier for all involved.
 Address the issues above, consider adding Teacher Rewards and Advanced Referral System, and your teacher buy-in is sure to improve!

 Your PBIS Rewards Support Staff